schoolofcities/urban-data-storytelling/urban-data-visualization/data-visualization/data-visualization.md

 Data stories combine charts and text to walk the audience through a narrative arc.
 These stories often include:

-1. *Context* – What’s the issue or question?
+1. *Context* – What's the issue or question?
 2. *Data* – What patterns or evidence are we seeing?
 3. *Insight* – Why does it matter?
 4. *Action* – What should happen next?